Short time kernel asymptotics for Young SDE by means of Watanabe distribution theory: Introduction

 In this paper, by using Malliavin calculus and, in particular, Watanabe distribution theory, we will prove a short asymptotic expansion of this density in the elliptic case under mild assumptions.
 This kind of asymptotics was already studied in \cite{bh, bo}, but without Malliavin calculus.
 In \cite{bh}, they showed on-diagonal short time asymptotics when $V_0 \equiv 0$.
 In \cite{bo}, by using Laplace's method, they showed off-diagonal short time asymptotics when $V_0 \equiv 0$ and the vector fields $V_i$'s satisfy a rather special condition.
 Our results is a generalization of these preceding ones.
 Notice that we do not assume the drift term $V_0$ is zero.
 One may think this is just a minor generalization, but this makes the asymptotic expansion much more complicated.

 The organization of this paper is as follows: In Section 2, we give settings, assumptions, and precise statements of two main theorems.
 In Section 3, we recall basic properties of a Young ODE and its Jacobian process for later use.
 In Section 4, we review Watanabe's theory of generalized Wiener functionals in Malliavin calculus.
 In Section 5, we discuss the solution of Young ODE driven by fBm with Hurst parameter $H \in (1/2, 1)$ from the viewpoint of Malliavin calculus.
 We also prove uniform non-degeneracy of Malliavin covariance matrix of the solution under the ellipticity condition.
 In Section 6, we prove one of our main theorems, namely, on-diagonal asymptotics of the kernel.
 In section 7, we show the shifted solution of the Young SDE admits an asymptotic expansion in the sense of Watanabe distribution theory.
 In Section 8, we prove the other of our main theorems, namely, off-diagonal asymptotics of the kernel.
-In Section 9, we make sure that Baudoin and Ouyang's result in \cite{bo} is basically included in ours.
+In Section 9, we prove that, under the ellipticity assumption at the stating point, our main result (the off-diagonal asymptotics) holds when the end point is close enough to the starting point.
+We also make sure that Baudoin and Ouyang's result in \cite{bo} is basically included in ours.